Skip to Content

 Sticky Traps for Beetles

 Sticky traps are a monitoring tool that indicates when and how many adult flea beetles are present, but they are inefficient at controlling populations.
-When considering their use, remember that they will also draw some helpful insects, such as pollinators.
+Remember that they will also draw some helpful insects, such as pollinators when considering their use.

 Sticky Traps For Beetle Larvae

-Flea beetle larvae can get caught on traps, however it is very unlikely this will help control the levels on your plants while gardening.
+Flea beetle larvae can get caught in traps.
+However, it is very unlikely this will help control the levels on your plants while gardening.

 Cultural and Physical Controls